cciw-uk/cciw.co.uk/docs/project.rst

 Architecture
 ------------

-The CCiW site is fairly standard Django site.
+The CCiW site is a fairly standard Django site.
 We use:

 * nginx as main webserver
 * postgresql as database